adopt-liveview/adopt-liveview/priv/pages/2026/04-24-v2-multiple-pushes-en_US.md

 %{
 title: ~H"In HEEx I wrote <code>`:red`</code> in the <code>`team`</code> property, shouldn't the event receive an atom?",
 description: ~H"""
 JS Commands serialize data into JSON to store on the client.
 Data that is compatible with Elixir types such as Elixir's Integer and JSON's Integer works normally.
-Atoms doesn't exist in JSON therefore they are converted into strings.
+Atoms don't exist in JSON therefore they are converted into strings.
 """
 } %% .callout